OutcomeLife/websocket-code-challenge/README.md

 Clone this repository to your local and get it running by using `npm start`

-You need to write a React SPA that allows the user to push a button to "connect".
+You need to write a React SPA that connects the user to the websocket on load.

 Once connected they should be able to send a message through the websocket and the reply should be printed on their screen.

 You should keep a running log of the sent and received messages.

-There should be a disconnect button that sets them back to the original state of the app and clears all the messages!
+Please provide a nice chat interface!
+If you have any extension features you want to add go ahead :D

 Please commit your code to github and send us the link when you are ready.